Living in the moment

 What I’m about to write is, perhaps, my biggest downfall (discounting moodiness and a weakness for booze), and I’m hoping that by writing to you I’ll both cleanse myself a little and help you to not do as I have done.

-I’m talking about not staying in the moment.
+I’m talking about not living in the moment.
 About wallowing in the past or yearning for the next thing.

 Being present physically, but not mentally.